davidbarone/python-puzzles/disorderly-escape/README.md

 | 2 + 1 + 1     | (1,2)(3)(4), (1,3)(2)(4), (1,4)(2)(3), (2,3)(1)(4), (2,4)(1)(3), (3,4)(1)(2)   | 6x<sub>2</sub><sup>1</sup>x<sub>1</sub><sup>2</sup> |
 | 1 + 1 + 1 + 1 | (1)(2)(3)(4)                                                                   | 1x<sub>1</sub><sup>4</sup>                          |

-Note that the sum of the terms is also 24.
+Note that the sum of the coefficients of the terms is also 24.

 ### Putting it all Together